Kala Patthar Summit, Trek Elevation and Weather Guide

 Why visit Kala Patthar?

-You were able to glimpse the Everest summit, something that others were unable to do.
-The location offers you a breathtaking view of the peak of Mount Everest and the surrounding mountains.
+You could glimpse the Everest summit, something that others could not do.
+The location offers a breathtaking view of the peak of Mount Everest and the surrounding mountains.

 Visiting is worthwhile even if it requires an optional trip from Everest base camp.
-Many hikers were unable to reach the top and left it because of a lack of oxygen.
+Many hikers could not reach the top and left it because of a lack of oxygen.

 Of course, the ascent was difficult, but once you arrived and waited for the sun to rise, which rises directly behind Mount Everest, everything turned golden.
 You wish to live there forever as a result of this.